Govindaswamy Chinnadurai, Ph.D.

 of various cellular processes.

+Cell death regulation by BH3-only pro-apoptotic proteins in virus-infected cells.
 Our work on apoptosis regulation during adenovirus infection led to the discovery of the founding member (BIK) of a class of pro-apoptotic molecules known as ‘BH3-only’ proteins (Figure 2A).
 The BH3-only protein BIK plays an essential role in adenovirus-induced apoptosis and is targeted by the viral anti-apoptosis protein, E1B-19K to suppress virus-induced apoptosis.
 Adenovirus induced apoptosis signaling is transmitted through BIK to the multi-domain pro-apoptotic protein BAX.
 Our current research focuses on the molecular mechanisms of BIK ‘activation’ in virus-infected cells, selective BIK-dependent cell death signaling via BAX and the role of BIK on viral pathogenesis.
-We have also discovered certain unanticipated activities of the multi-domain pro-apoptotic molecule BAK in adenovirus infected cells.
-The specific role of BAK in adenovirus replication, viral egress and spread is being investigated.
 Our laboratory also discovered the BH3-only related molecule BNIP3 (Figure 2B).
 The BNIP3 subfamily proteins (BNIP3 and BNIP3L) are major effectors of mitochondrial autophagy and they also induce context-dependent apoptosis.
 These molecules are also targeted by the viral anti-apoptosis protein E1B-19K.
-We are investigating the role of BNIP3 and BNIP3L in virus-induced autophagy and modulation of their activities by E1B-19K.
-Paradoxically, BNIP3 which is highly expressed under hypoxic conditions promote the development of solid tumors.
-We are investigating the role of BNIP3 in tumorigenesis in mouse models.
+We are investigating the role of BNIP3 and the related molecule BNIP3L (NIX) in virus-induced autophagy and modulation of their activities by E1B-19K.

 Labs and Facilities